-In the federal government, responsibility for shipping, navigation, and vessel safety regulations and inspections lies with Transport Canada (TC); emergency response with the Canadian Coast Guard (CCG), and Fisheries and Oceans Canada (DFO) has responsibility for management of the fisheries resources.
-In B.C., WorkSafeBC also regulates health and safety issues in commercial fishing.
+In the federal government, responsibility for shipping, navigation, and vessel safety regulations and inspections lies with TC; emergency response with the Canadian Coast Guard (CCG) and DFO has responsibility for management of the fisheries resources.
+In BC, WorkSafeBC also regulates health and safety issues in commercial fishing.
 This includes requirements to ensure the health and safety of the crew and safe operation of the vessel.
-DFO (Fisheries and Aquaculture Management (FAM) and CCG) and TC, through an Memorandum of Understanding (MOU), have formalized cooperation to establish, maintain and promote a safety culture within the fishing industry.
-In keeping with the MOU, this appendix provides some information on vessel safety.
+DFO (Fisheries and Aquaculture Management [FAM] and CCG) and TC through a Memorandum of Understanding (MOU, 1996) have formalized cooperation to establish, maintain and promote a safety culture within the fishing industry.

-Before leaving on a voyage the owner, master or operator must ensure that the fishing vessel is capable of safely making the passage.
-Critical factors for a safe voyage include the seaworthiness of the vessel, vessel stability, having the required safety equipment in good working order, crew training, and knowledge of current and forecasted weather conditions.
+Before departing on a voyage the owner, master or operator must ensure that the fishing vessel is capable of and safe for the intended voyage and fishing operations.
+Critical factors for a safe voyage include the seaworthiness of the vessel, having the required personal protective and life-saving equipment in good working order, crew training, and knowledge of current and forecasted weather conditions.
 As safety requirements and guidelines may change, the vessel owner, crew, and other workers must be aware of the latest legislation, policies and guidelines prior to each trip.